VidyaGameMaka/GameBase_Godot4/README.md

-# Godot 4 C# GameBase
+# Godot 4 C# GameBase for Godot 4.2.1 Mono

 An out-of-the box starting point for new Godot 4 C# games.
 Download the ZIP from this repository and extract it to where you want your game to be located.
 Rename the folder to a name that you desire then import the project.godot file into godot 4.

-# This package offers the following features:
+# This project offers the following features:
 * Save system for Game System options (gameData)
 * Automatically saves game and player data on quit button or from OS window manager
 * Multiple Slot Save System (playerData)